Loapu/VestriaDice/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please follow these steps to set up your development environment:
 1. Clone this repository to a folder of your liking.
-2. Create a `libs` folder inside the cloned project root.
+2. Open the project with your IDE of choice.
-3. Download version 3.0.4 of [VentureChat](https://www.spigotmc.org/resources/venturechat.771/download?version=413013) and put the corresponding jar inside the newly created `libs` folder.
-4. Now the project *should* be ready for development.
+3. The project *should* be ready for development.
 If you find anything that's missing, just open an issue, and I will look into it.

 ## License